-- Describe the installation of welding equipment. - Describe the installation of heating systems (non-HVAC). - Determine the requirements for installing non-rotating equipment and associated controls according to the CEC.
+- Describe the installation of welding equipment. - Describe the installation of heating systems (non-HVAC). - Describe the installation of electrostatic precipitators . - Describe the operating principles of electro-magnets. - Determine the requirements for installing non-rotating equipment and associated controls according to the CEC.